- Individual sessions: insurance rate or 135/ hour (self payers)

 - Supervision: rates on request

 Like many other therapists I have decided not to enter into contracts with insurers.
 We took this step due to the way Dutch insurance companies have increasingly been interfering with the manner in which they feel therapists are supposed to do their work.
 In our view this has everything to do with their in itself respectable wish to control healthcare spending.
 However, BIG-registered therapists in the Netherlands have gone through a long and thorough training, are required to engage in ongoing professional development, and are subject to stringent quality control by their professional societies and the government (see the ‘links’ section).
 Our experience has been that directly contracting with insurers results in unnecessary and detrimental interference in the therapeutic work, as well as administrative requirements that breach confidentiality.
 We believe that not contracting with insurers safeguards the quality of the work and guarantees absolute confidentiality.

 For my BIG registration numbers see the “about me” page.
 The insurance code (the so-called ‘AGB-code’) for the practise is 94-056835, and my own personal AGB-code is 94-007814.

-Sessions cancelled at least 12 hours in advance will not be charged.
+Sessions cancelled at least 1 hour in advance will not be charged.

 I aim to have satisfied clients, but clients who wish to reflect on any differences we might have are invited to do so, either with myself or a neutral colleague: Mrs. M.Ruijter.
 Please note that I am also bound by formal standards of care from my professional societies, and these are available for either complaints or mediation.
-See: NIP
+See: BIG